rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 ### Combine invoices

 1. For Cloud accounts, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
 For Managed accounts, log in to the [MyRack portal](https://my.rackspace.com/).
-2. Click on your account name in the upper-right corner of the pate, and then click **Billing Overview**.
+2. Click on your account name in the upper-right corner of the page, and then click **Billing Overview** for Cloud accounts and **Transactions** for Managed accounts.

    You are redirected to the Rackspace Billing portal.